conduitio-labs/conduit-connector-redshift/README.md

 #### Destination Key Handling

-If the `sdk.Record.Key` is empty, the connector takes data from `sdk.Record.Payload.After` by keys from the `keyColumns` field to build where clause of update operations.
+If `sdk.Record.Key` is empty, the connector takes data from `sdk.Record.Payload.After` by keys from the `keyColumns` field to build where clause of update operations.

 ### Table Name

 If the record contains a `redshift.table` property in its metadata, it will work with this table, otherwise, it will fall back to use the `table` configured in the connector.

 ## Known limitations